Khufiya: Development

 Vishal Bhardwaj bought the rights to the espionage novel Escape to Nowhere by Amar Bhushan and had started working on it in 2016.
 Bhardwaj was keen on doing an espionage thriller as it was the "most juicy genre" due to its attention to detail and the scope it had for suspense elements.
 Bhardwaj took him nearly two years to prepare the first draft of the screenplay, which he finished in 2018.
 Bhardwaj then narrated the script to Irrfan Khan, but after his death in 2020, he then narrated to other male actors who rejected the script.

 Vishal put the film's pre-production on hold, due to his shift in focusing on television series, and had commissioned two projects for Netflix and Amazon Prime Video: one being an adaptation of the Salman Rushdie's novel Midnight's Children and the other being based on the hijacking of Indian Airlines Flight 814.
 While the former was pulled out, even before the production was set to commence, works on the latter were halted indefinitely due to the controversy surrounding over Tandav (2021), which led the platform to revise streaming content.
 (Note: The series was later directed by Anubhav Sinha as IC 814: The Kandahar Hijack for Netflix.)
 Bhardwaj then worked on an episode of the anthology series Modern Love Mumbai and directed the short film Fursat (2023) which was filmed on iPhone 14 Pro.

 During the COVID-19 pandemic, Bhardwaj decided to rewrite the script to have a female protagonist.
 He then narrated it to Tabu whom Bhardwaj shared a working relationship since 1995.
 Impressed by the narration, Tabu agreed to be a part of the film.
 The film was announced on 25 September 2021 at the Netflix Tudum event, and Ali Fazal and Wamiqa Gabbi were cast in primary roles with Bangladeshi actress Azmeri Haque Badhon making her Hindi film debut.
 Gabbi was chosen for the role after sharing a similar working relationship with Bhardwaj, as "nobody wanted to play the young mother and I needed a person who would trust me blindly.
 I had a comfort with her and that’s why we did so many projects together."

 Filming

 Principal photography began in October 2021 with a schedule in Delhi.
-Despite being interrupted due to the second wave of COVID-19 pandemic, the second schedule began filming on February 2022 and completed that March.
+Despite being interrupted due to the second wave of COVID-19 pandemic, the second schedule began filming in February 2022 and completed that March.
 The film's third and final schedule commenced from April 2022 in Canada and completed that very same month.
 Post-production works took place for more than a year, resulted in the film's delayed release.